Image

 • Tier I Offenders: These have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and are more for misdemeanor sexual offenses or minor statutory offenses.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Scotland County, MO child pornography lawyers, we provide assistance in the following areas for clients in Scotland County, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Scotland County, MO child pornography lawyers, we provide help in the following practice areas for clients in Scotland County, MO:

 Child Pornography Defense Lawyer Scotland County, MO | Criminal Defense Law Firm in Scotland County, MO | Combs Waterkotte